See also, The Kinfolks discography.

 |

 Following his role as a guitarist for Grand Ole Opry stars Carl and Pearl Butler, he relocated to Nashville in 1964, with Dolly quickly following after she graduated high school.
 They signed with Combine Publishing, and their initial success came with "Put It Off Until Tomorrow", which reached the top ten of the country charts for Bill Phillips in 1966.
 In the following years, he performed live shows alongside his brother Louis, and together they created and recorded a collection of independent singles.
+He provided backing vocals on select tracks from his niece Stella Parton's first solo album, Stella (And the Gospel Carrolls), in 1972.

 In the early 1980s, and for the rest of his life, Bill made it his mission to bring awareness to the conservation of the chestnut tree in the Smoky Mountains and helped The American Chestnut Foundation (TACF) in their efforts to create a blight-resistant tree.
 He and his wife, Sandy, planted about 70,000 chestnut trees on the Dollywood property.
 In 2009, TACF recognized Bill’s efforts with a presentation and tree planting at the Back Porch Theater in Dollywood with Dolly in attendance.
 Then in June 2022, Dolly accepted the Chestnut Conservation Champion Award on behalf of her late uncle, Bill Owens.
 The award was presented at the future site of Dollywood's HeartSong Lodge & Resort, where an American chestnut tree was planted to honor Bill and his work with TACF.